Funnelback ranking algorithm

 Document at a time (DAAT), the default.
 The posting lists for all query terms (which are sorted by decreasing significance) are traversed in parallel until there are sufficient candidates for the result list.
 Thus queries complete faster and minimizes memory use.

 Term at a Time (TAAT).
 The complete postings list for each query term are successively scanned to build up a list of candidate results.
-For large collections this can result in high memory usage since the candidate result list can grow very large.
+For large indexes this can result in high memory usage since the candidate result list can grow very large.

 There are more than 70 tunable parameters in the Funnelback ranking algorithm.
 Out-of-the-box, more than a dozen of these have non-zero values.